 Training components

 Training to meet the requirements of the general certificate is broadly conceived.
-Any training that will assist the instructional skills of a paraeducator may count.
+Any clock hour training that will assist the instructional skills of a paraeducator may count.
 For example, any training that is already provided to teachers can be provided to paraeducators to meet the requirements of this certificate.

 Subject Matter Certificates